 What are FERPA rights?

 Students have three primary rights under FERPA.
-They have the right to inspect and review their education records; the right to have some control over the disclosure of information from their education records; and the right to seek to amend their education records, under certain circumstances.
+They have the right to inspect and review their education records; the right to have some control over the identify of information from their education records; and the right to seek to amend their education records, under certain circumstances.

 When do FERPA rights begin?